robert/robert.github.com/_posts/2018-07-17-office-hours.md

 ## What do I get out of this?

-I'm working on a series of "Programming Projects for Advanced Beginners" to help people make the difficult leap from beginner to intermediate programmer.
+I'm working on a series of ["Programming Projects for Advanced Beginners"](/programming-projects-for-advanced-beginners) to help people make the difficult leap from beginner to intermediate programmer.
 This jump is hard enough when you have a background in maths, lots of free time, and experienced programmers around to talk to.
 It can be absolutely diabolical if you don't.
-I want to make these projects as useful as possible, and the biggest part of doing that is talking to as many people working on this challenge as I can.
-I've written two so far, on [ASCII Art](/2018/06/12/programming-projects-for-advanced-beginners-ascii-art/) and [The Game of Life](/2018/07/20/project-2-game-of-life/).
+I want to make these projects as useful as possible, and the biggest part of doing that is talking to as many people working on this challenge as I can..

 I'm also just a friendly guy who has had lots of people help him over the years.